tim50687/What_I_Learned/leetcode/array/slidingWindow.md

 - create `Counter(t)` to count the number of each character in t.

 - use `count = len(t)` variable to track the constraint.

+### 3. Longest Substring Without Repeating Characters

+- create a flag to see if there's a duplicate character in the window.
+	- if window shrink, check if the value in dictionary is == 1.